 Start by having the litter box nearby and then move it to a preferred location once your kitten knows it’s way around your home.
 If you have a large house with many levels, have one on every level.
 A good rule of thumb is this… a litter box for every cat and then one more!
 Also, start out with an uncovered litter box, then add the lid later on.
 “Listen” to your cat and negotiate a compromise that is acceptable to both of you.

 Remember, your Bengal is extremely intelligent and cannot be forced to do anything it doesn’t want to do.
-On the other hand, with proper training their thinking and behavior can be re-directed.
+On the other hand, with proper training their thinking can be re-directed and Bengal cat behavior problems can be solved with patience and understanding.
 Distraction works wonders and if a kitten or cat is doing something you do not want, give them something better to do or play with.

 JOIN OUR NEWSLETTER